 FIFA said Ethiopia forfeited its 2-1 win in Botswana on June 8 because Minyahile Beyene played in that game when he was suspended for receiving two yellow cards in earlier qualifiers.
 FIFA has awarded the match to Botswana 3-0.

-The sanction means Ethiopia is only two points ahead of South Africa and three ahead of Botswana.
-Ethiopia is not guaranteed a place in Africa's final playoffs for the World Cup going into the final round of Group A games in September.
+The sanction means Ethiopia is now only two points ahead of South Africa and three ahead of Botswana and not guaranteed a place in Africa's final playoffs for the World Cup ahead of the final round of Group A games in September.